-- 1. That a Certificate of Public Convenience and Necessity shall be, and is hereby, issued to Juno Solar, LLC, for the construction of a 275-MWAC solar photovoltaic (PV) electric generation facility to be located along McFarland Road and Green Chapel Church Road, in Marks Creek Township, Richmond County, North Carolina with the following conditions: - (1) Juno Solar agrees to pay for all Network Upgrade costs that are greater than an LCOT value of \$4 per MWh and not seek or accept reimbursement for that overage from the ratepayers; - (2) Juno Solar will agree to not seek reimbursement for any Duke Affected System Upgrade costs that might be incurred; and - (3) Juno Solar's CPCN will automatically terminate if Juno Solar does not either contract for the sale of the energy from the Facility or the sale of the Facility during the life of the CPCN. - 2.
-That Appendix A hereto shall constitute the Certificate of Public Convenience and Necessity issued for the Facility.
+1. That a Certificate of Public Convenience and Necessity shall be, and is hereby, issued to Juno Solar, LLC, for the construction of a 275-MWAC solar photovoltaic (PV) electric generation facility to be located along McFarland Road and Green Chapel Church Road, in Marks Creek Township, Richmond County, North Carolina with the following conditions:

+- (1) The LCOT for any required Network Upgrades assigned to Juno Solar will be no greater than \$4 per MWhJuno Solar agrees to pay for all Network Upgrade costs that are greater than an LCOT value of \$4 per MWh and not seek or accept reimbursement for that overage from the ratepayers; (2) The Conditional CPCN will automatically terminate if the LCOT for any - required Network Upgrades is greater than \$4 per MWh; - (3) Juno Solar will agree to not seek reimbursement for any Duke Affected System Upgrade costs that might be incurred; and - (43) Juno Solar's CPCN will automatically terminate if Juno Solar does not either contract for the sale of the energy from the Facility or the sale of the Facility during the life of the CPCN. - That Appendix A hereto shall constitute the Certificate of Public Convenience and Necessity issued for the Facility.

-ISSUED BY ORDER C THE COMMISSION.
+ISSUED BY ORDER OF THE C COMMISSION.

 This the day of , 2022.

 NORTH CAROLINA UTILITIES COMMISSION